geekwisdom/gwClock/README.md

    Any items that are black will effectivly be replaced by the background making the item transparent.

-  The degree of replacement is controled by the Opacity Value.
-A value beteen 0 and 1 where (1 = Fully Opaque, and 0 = Fully Transparent).
-To allow the user the ability to control the level of transparency I use a simple trackbar, and as the trackbar changes so does the opacity
+ The degree of replacement is controlled by the Opacity Value.
+A value between 0 and 1 where (1 = Fully Opaque, and 0 = Fully Transparent).
+To allow the user the ability to control the level of transparency I use a simple trackbar, and as the trackbar changes so does the opacity.

     Private Sub TrackBar1_Scroll(sender As Object, e As EventArgs) Handles TrackBar1.Scroll ' cls.TrackBar1_Scroll(Me, sender)